-Think of a way to tie in a personal story of those impacted by your organization so the group has a very clear understanding and can connect to that work.
+Be sure to think of a way to tie in a personal story of those impacted by the work the charity does so the group has a very clear understanding and can connect to that work.
 As you prepare, write down WHY you are involved and WHY it matters to you.

-Where will the money go?
-The people in the room want to make a wise choice about where they donate.
-We shouldn’t need detailed financial statements but do need a strong description of what the funds will be supporting.
-It could be general operating budget to grow a new local organization, it could be for materials to distribute as a part of the program’s work.
+Where will the money go!
+The people in the room are ready to make a wise choice about where they donate.
+Present a strong and specific description of what the funds will be supporting.
 Taking the time to find out where the money will go pays off in the long run and will give you the confidence to stand up and make your pitch to the group.